Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 • Set a recommended Amazon CloudWatch alarm for AutomatedSnapshotFailure.
 With the alarm, you can make sure you have a snapshot available to restore your indices from when your cluster enters a red status.

-• If your cluster is under a sustained heavy workload, scale your cluster.
-For more information about scaling your cluster, see How can I scale up an OpenSearch Service domain?
+• If your cluster is under a sustained heavy workload, then scale your cluster.
+For more information to scale your cluster, see How can I scale up an OpenSearch Service domain?

-• Monitor your disk usage, JVM memory pressure, and CPU usage and make sure they are not exceeding set thresholds.
+• Monitor your disk usage, JVM memory pressure, and CPU usage and make sure they don't exceed set thresholds.
 For more information, see Recommended CloudWatch alarms and Cluster metrics.

 • Make sure all primary shards have replica shards to protect against node failures.